Ken Russell: Early features and rising fame

 Russell's first feature film was French Dressing (1964), a comedy loosely based on Roger Vadim's And God Created Woman; its critical and commercial failure led Russell to work further for the BBC.
 For television he made the 16-minute Lonely Shore (1964), the longer Bartok (1964) (about Béla Bartók), and The Dotty World of James Lloyd (1964).
-In 1964 he planned to make an adaptation of Anthony Burgess's A Clockwork Orange (1962) starring the Rolling Stones, but abandoned the film after the British Board of Censors advised it would not approve it.
+In 1964, he planned to make an adaptation of Anthony Burgess's A Clockwork Orange (1962) starring the Rolling Stones, but abandoned the film after the British Board of Censors advised it would not approve it.

-Russell had a noted critical success with the TV movie The Debussy Film (1965) starring Oliver Reed as Claude Debussy based on a script by Melvyn Bragg.
+Russell had a noted critical success with the TV movie The Debussy Film (1965), starring Oliver Reed as Claude Debussy, based on a script by Melvyn Bragg.
 Also well received was Always on Sunday (1965), written by Bragg, about Henri Rousseau.

-Russell made Don't Shoot the Composer (1966), a documentary about composer Georges Delerue.
+Russell made Don't Shoot the Composer (1966), a documentary about French composer Georges Delerue.
 He produced and directed the highly praised Isadora Duncan, the Biggest Dancer in the World (1967), about Isadora Duncan with Vivian Pickles.

 Russell's television work prompted producer Harry Saltzman to hire him to direct a feature film, Billion Dollar Brain (1967), the third Harry Palmer movie starring Michael Caine.
 He wanted to follow it with a biopic of Vaslav Nijinsky but Brain was a commercial disappointment.

-He returned to television for Dante's Inferno (1967) with Reed as Dante Gabriel Rossetti and Song of Summer (1968) about Frederick Delius and Eric Fenby.
+Russell returned to television for Dante's Inferno (1967) with Reed as Dante Gabriel Rossetti and Song of Summer (1968) about Frederick Delius and Eric Fenby.
 He once said that the best film he ever made was Song of Summer, and that he would not edit a single shot.